findys/Deconformer/README.md

 #### Input:

-- **expression_profile**: An expression profile of a cfRNA sample in CSV format, for which you need to infer the source scores. .
+- **expression_profile**: An expression profile of a cfRNA sample in CSV format, for which you need to infer the origin fractions, with rows as gene names and columns as sample names.
-- **saved_model_path**: A path for saving pre-trained model parameters and mask matrices (for example, the adult model:  ./model_weight/adult_model/ ).
+- **saved_model_path**: A path for saving pre-trained model parameters and mask matrices (for example, the adult model:  ./model_weights/adult_model/ ).